bennytheshap/personal_web/publications.md

 Shapiro, R. B., Thomas, K., and Carter, T. (2006) Three club designs to foster the development of empowered identities.
 In B. Barron and Y. Kafai (Chairs), Clubs, Homes, and Online Communities as Contexts for Engaging Youth in Technology Fluency Building Activities.
 Symposium conducted at the 7th International Conference in the Learning Sciences.
 June 2006.

 ##Other Publications & Presentations
+Shapiro, R. B. (2016).
+Toward Participatory Discovery Networks: A critique of current mass collaboration environments and a possible learning-rich future.
+In Mass collaboration and education (pp. 187-207).
+Springer International Publishing.

 Shapiro, R. B. (2014) <a href="https://www.youtube.com/watch?v=tvnbRDAaCjE">Computing for creative citizenship</a>.
 Keynote for Tufts Parents Weekend.

 Shapiro, R. B. (2014) Where do we go from here?
 Teaching, mentoring, and learning in the games and crowdsourcing era.
 Invited presentation at the Mass Collaboration and Education workshop at KMRC Tübingen, May 21-23, 2014.